stefanprodan/stefanprodan/_posts/2018-01-22-kubernetes-scaleway-baremetal-arm-terraform-installer.markdown

 tags: [Kubernetes,Terraform]
 ---

 This is a step by step guide on setting up Kubernetes on Scaleway bare-metal ARM and x86-64.
-The main reason I've been working on this project is that I wanted to automate the creation of test environments for OpenFaaS on ARM and I was looking for a cheap solution to run integration tests.
-Scaleway is a french cloud provider that offers bare-metal ARM and x86-64 servers at a low price.
+The main reason I've been working on this project is that I wanted to automate the creation of test environments for [OpenFaaS](https://www.openfaas.com/) and [Weave Net](https://www.weave.works/oss/net/) on ARM.
+I was looking for a cheap solution to run integration tests and after trying out several cloud providers I've settled on [Scaleway](https://www.scaleway.com/).
+Scaleway is a french cloud provider that offers bare-metal ARM and x86-64 servers at affordable prices.
 Using Terraform Scaleway provider along with kubeadm you can have a fully functional Kubernetes cluster in ten minutes.

 ### Initial setup